simonmichael/hledger_site/src/sponsor.md

 [The Open Source Collective](https://www.oscollective.org), "a non-profit umbrella organisation providing financial and legal infrastructure for thousands of open source projects".
+So their fee is at least a sort of donation to support free/open-source software.

 ### Sponsor the lead developer (Simon)